 Gonorrhea (gonococcal infection) is one of the most contagious sexually transmitted infections, and it can result in serious complications.
-It may even ead to infertility, if not treated in time.
-Gonococcus (bacteria that causes gonorrhea) causes infertility in women by spreading into and damaging fallopian tubes through cervix.
+It may even lead to infertility, if not treated in time.
+Gonococcus (bacteria that cause gonorrhea) cause infertility in women by spreading into and damaging fallopian tubes through the cervix.
 It can also make men infertile by damaging the epididymis.

 Gonorrhea and Infertility in Women

-If gonococcal infectioon spreads to the mucosa of the fallopian tube and remains undetected for too long, it can cause scarring there.
+If the gonococcal infection spreads to the mucosa of the fallopian tube and remains undetected for too long, it can cause scarring there.
 This may eventually lead to the formation of cysts, and egg will not be able to pass through.
-If the fallopian tube is damaged, the woman will be sterile, in other cases it will lead to a significantly elevated risk of ectopic pregnancy, when the egg fails to come down in the uterus and attaches itself outside.
+If the fallopian tube is damaged, the woman will be sterile, in other cases, it will lead to a significantly elevated risk of ectopic pregnancy when the egg fails to come down in the uterus and attaches itself outside.
 This could be potentially fatal and is a very serious condition that requires immediate treatment (surgery).

 Gonorrhea and Infertility in Men